Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 👉 For a short checklist and examples of the parameter/template format, see [Caution: Parameter and template format changes](#%EF%B8%8F-caution-parameter-and-template-format-changes).

 📝 **Notes and limitations:**
 - Partition expansion: the partition(s) you intend to expand must be the last partition on the disk; otherwise the kit's non-LVM expansion helpers cannot extend them.
+For maximum flexibility, we recommend placing swap, kdump, and any other volumes that may need to be expanded (for example /opt or /u01) on separate, dedicated VMDKs.
 - Supported filesystems for kit-managed expansion: `ext2`, `ext3`, `ext4`, and `swap`.
 LVM-managed volumes are not supported.
 - Line endings: PowerShell scripts and `params/*.yaml` should use CRLF (Windows).
 Guest shell scripts and cloud-init templates must use LF (Unix).